mhakkinen/SSML-issues/examples.md

 * `aria-label` being used by some *but* the pronunciation text string is sent to *both* TTS and refreshable braille, which is unacceptable
 * Create custom dictionary entries for each AT
 * Use PLS specification (requires TTS to support), does not address all contextual issues
-* Currently in the EPUB3 Specification using the SSML phoneme attributes
+* Currently in the EPUB3 Specification using the SSML phoneme attributes.
+Limited uptake (production tools, some usage in Japan in reading systems).

    ```<p>
    The guitarist was playing a <span ssml:ph="beIs">bass</span> that was shaped like a <span ssml:ph="b&s">bass</span>.